 Getting information from your probation case file

-To get information from your probation case file, you'll need to meet with your probation officer and indicate the information you're requesting.
+To get information from your probation case file, you'll need to meet with your probation officer and tell them what information you're requesting.
 You'll need to sign a release, and the documents will be reviewed by the Chief Probation Officer, who may be required to redact certain parts of the file before they're given to you.

 Getting information if you're the victim of a crime